EmbeddedRPC/erpc/.github/PULL_REQUEST_TEMPLATE/pr.md

 **Steps you didn't forgot to do**

-[] I checked if there is no related issue opened/closed.

-[] I checked that there doesn't exist opened PR which is solving this issue.
+[] I checked if other PR isn't solving this issue.

+[] I read Contribution details and did appropriate actions.

+[] PR code is tested.

+[] PR code is formatted.

 **Additional context**
 Add any other context about the problem here.